jpgoldberg/jpg-website/content/post/what-python-doesnt-teach/index.md

 ---
 # Documentation: https://docs.hugoblox.com/managing-content/

-title: "Evaluating Python code"
+title: "Three things Python doesn't teach"
-subtitle: "An answer to the question “How do you evaluate the quality of [a] Python package?”"
-summary: "Don't use a check list for evaluating code quality, but there are still things I look at.
-Some of them are things that many people who only know Python may struggle with."
-highlight: true
+subtitle: "That developers ought to learn"
+summary: "Someone learning software development through Python alone might never learn how the power of types, attention to mutability, and the private/public distinction can be used to prevent many nasty bugs.
+This article tries to present some idea of how important those practices are and how to make use of those concepts while still letting “Python be Python.”"
 authors: []
 tags: []
 categories: []
-date: 2025-09-12T14:06:36-05:00
+date: 2025-09-21T17:34:51-05:00
-lastmod: 2025-09-12T14:06:36-05:00
+lastmod: 2025-09-21T17:34:51-05:00
 featured: false
 draft: true